 Some experts argue that mineral sunscreen might be slightly safer than chemical sunscreen.
 This is because mineral formulas sit on the surface of the skin, while chemical versions can be absorbed into the bloodstream.

 The U.S. Food and Drug Administration has published two studies in the past few years reporting that several active ingredients in chemical sunscreens (including avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate) could remain in your bloodstream for quite some time.
 The FDA says it's currently seeking more information on chemical sunscreen ingredients, though it notes that "absorption does not equal risk" and it has not yet deemed the ingredients unsafe for use in sunscreen.

 The FDA does recognize zinc oxide and titanium dioxide, the two main ingredients used in mineral sunscreens, as safe and effective.

 Dermatologist-approved mineral sunscreens

-Sobel swears by the lightweight SPF 50, which is made with Purescreen, a blend of naturally sourced titanium dioxide and zinc oxide.
+Sobel swears by Neutrogena's lightweight SPF 50, which is made with Purescreen, a blend of naturally sourced titanium dioxide and zinc oxide.
 Its water-resistant formula is active for 80 minutes and protects skin from both UVA and UVB rays.
 Plus, it's non-comedogenic so it won't cause breakouts!

 "It’s hard to find spray formulas that are mineral-based (most are chemical sunscreens).
-This one is perfect for my squirmy kids and for quick reapplications," dermatologist Deanne Robinson told TODAY.
+This one is perfect for my squirmy kids and for quick reapplications," dermatologist Deanne Robinson said.

 The non-aerosol mist dries quickly, offers broad-spectrum SPF 30 coverage and is water-resistant for up to 80 minutes.
 "Beyond SPF, the formula features marigold, sunflower antioxidants and aloe vera, which work to reduce sun and free radical damage," Robinson said.

 Despite its name, this powerhouse sunscreen isn't just for kiddos.
-"I recommend it to many of my sensitive skin clients because it’s lightweight, hypoallergenic, non-greasy and easy to blend in," celebrity aesthetician and dermatological nurse Natalie Aguilar said.
+"I recommend it to many of my sensitive skin clients because it’s lightweight, hypoallergenic, non-greasy and easy to blend in," Los Angeles-based aesthetician and dermatological nurse Natalie Aguilar said.

 Zinc oxide joins forces with coconut oil, shea butter and cocoa butter to moisturize and protect skin, and the formula is free of irritants like fragrance and dyes.